kiritango/csgo_predictor/README.md

 If you look at the above graph, it turns out that using PCA to move from 30 features to 20 allows to explain 95% of the variance of the data.
 The remaining 10 features explain less than 5% of the variance, which means that they can be discarded.
 However, using fewer features did not give a significant increase in the accuracy of the model.

-## Parameters
+## Hyperparameter optimization

 The final step was to optimize the hyperparameters of the model using the Random search algorithm.
 The analysis of the values of hyperparameters is presented below.

 ![image](https://user-images.githubusercontent.com/97898643/153250699-c3a150c5-f6d7-4691-a530-06214acf5413.png)

 Based on the graphs presented above, it can be concluded that the values of hyperparameters have little effect on the performance of the model.
-Therefore, the use of the selected parameters did not increase the accuracy of the test sample.
+Therefore, the use of the optimized parameters did not increase the accuracy on the test sample.

-##

 # Conclusions

+Despite the fact that several approaches to model construction were considered, the most effective was the basic model with default parameters (accuracy = 0.623).
+However, this model cannot be used to predict the winners of the matches, since the probability that the algorithm will give the correct answer is quite low.
+Most likely, this is due to the fact that in addition to statistics, there are many other factors that somehow affect the outcome of the match.
+Nevertheless as a result of this work, I gained valuable experience in doing data science project from scratch.